Best films on Disney+ in November 2024

 1994 | Tim Burton | 127 mins | 15

-Why you should watch: The Guardian’s review declared: “If there’s a beginning a middle and an end you hardly notice – apart from the fact that you don’t want it to finish”, having also commended Landau’s “tour-de-force” imitation of Lugosi.
+Why you should watch: The Guardian's review declared: "If there's a beginning, a middle, and an end you hardly notice - apart from the fact that you don't want it to finish."
+They also commended Landau's "tour-de-force" imitation of Lugosi.
+Whatever you think of Johnny Depp, he is perfect in the role of eccentric director Ed Wood, a Hollywood outcast...

 Available now